SophieDufrane/redeemit-platform/README.md

 The platform follows a **modern, clean design** with an emphasis on usability and accessibility.

-- **Mobile-First Approach** – Optimized for all screen sizes.
+- **Mobile-First Approach** – Optimised for all screen sizes.
 - **Workhuman-Inspired Colour Palette** – Uses corporate colours for branding consistency.
 - **Typography Choices** – Ensures readability and modern aesthetics.

 ---

 #### **Typography & Colours**
 For this project, I aimed to offer a **fresh and distinct** version of the existing platform while keeping the functionalities simple and user-friendly.
-To maintain a connection to the company’s identity, I incorporated branding colours from the **Workhuman** website to reflect the style and spirit of the company.
-The colour palette also draws inspiration from the tech industry and current design trends, creating a clean, professional, and modern aesthetic.
+The colour palette also draws inspiration from the tech industry and current **design trends**, creating a clean, professional, and modern aesthetic.
 The chosen typography ensures **readability** and enhances the overall user experience, while the colour scheme provides a visually appealing and accessible interface.

----

-The chosen colour palette draws inspiration from **Workhuman**'s branding and aligns with a modern, tech-inspired aesthetic.

 ![Colour Inspiration](images-documentation/readme_images/color_scheme.png)